 Figure 74: Estimated Gold distribution over Arduino Due parts

 Another valuable and recyclable precious metal is palladium.
 The estimated palladium distribution over the components of the Arduino Due is shown in Figure 75.
 The 4.19mg of palladium in the PCB are distributed over four different components namely Kondensator Keramik MLCC 0603, IC TSSOP 8, Widerstand Dickfilm Flat Chip 0402 and Widerstand Dickfilm Flat Chip 0603.
-The estimated concentration of palladium in the PCB is about 0.013% which can be increasesed by removing just the palladium containing components to 2.52%.
+The estimated concentration of palladium in the PCB is about 0.013% which can be increased by removing just the palladium containing components to 2.52%.